Healthy Homes Assessment Eastbourne

 Eastbourne Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Eastbourne and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory to all Eastbourne and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records of their compliance with each Healthy Homes Standards that apply or will be applicable to their rental properties.
+• Property managers and landlords are required to keep records of their compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of the rental property.

-• Property managers and private landlords must ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers have to ensure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes